mcarmanize/esfriend/README.md

 ### Script configuration:
-`ESFriend/config.py` and `agent/agent_config.py` need to be modified so they contain the correct path for corresponding applications, correct database connection string, and machine configuration.
+`esfriend/config.py` and `agent/agent_config.py` need to be modified so they contain the correct path for corresponding applications, correct database connection string, and machine configuration.

-Modify the shebangs in each file so they point to your python3.9 system installation for both Analysis (ESFriend directory) and Sandbox (agent directory) scripts.
+Modify the shebangs in each file so they point to your python3.9 system installation for both Analysis (esfriend directory) and Sandbox (agent directory) scripts.

 Ensure execution flags are set for scripts that are called through subprocess or cron.